dev-scripts/prakashbhandari.com.np/content/posts/deploy-dot-net-web-application-in-kubernetes-using-kustomize-tool.md

 ![customized manifest](/images/posts/deploy-dot-net-web-application-in-kubernetes-using-kustomize-tool/example-of-customized-manifest.png#center)

-Here, we are deploying into single minikube cluster.
+Here, we are deploying to a single Minikube cluster.

-Suppose you want to deploy applications to Kubernetes and you have multiple environments i.e. dev, uat, prod etc.
+Suppose you want to deploy applications to Kubernetes, and you have multiple environments such as development (dev), user acceptance testing (uat), production (prod), etc.

-In each environment, you might have different configurations for the deployments.
+In each environment, you may have different configurations for the deployments.

-In that case you required more configurations on top of the base YAMLs as per the environment requirements.
+In such cases, you will need additional configurations on top of the base YAMLs to accommodate the specific environment requirements.

 ### 1. Create Deployment
 First, step is to create deployment file.
 I have already discussed what is [deployment](https://www.prakashbhandari.com.np/posts/deploy-dot-net-web-application-in-kubernetes/#1-deployment-deploymentyaml) in previous post.